 Dental Implant FAQs

-How Painful Are Dental Implants?
+How Painful Are Implants?

-How Do I Care for Dental Implants?
+How Do I Care for my Implants?

-How Much Do Dental Implants Cost?
+How Much Do Implants Cost?

-Are dental implants covered by insurance?
+Are implants covered by insurance?

-What are the risks of dental implants?
+What are the risks of oral implants?

 Dental implants are proven safe and have been done for decades.
 Like any surgery, dental implant surgery poses some health risks.
 Problems are uncommon and are typically minor and easily treated.